Best Pop Filter for Blue Yeti

 Frequently Asked Questions

-Do I really need a pop filter for my Blue Yeti?
+Do I really need a pop filter for the Blue Yeti?

-How far should the pop filter be from the Yeti?
+How far should the pop filter be from the microphone?

-Ideally, you want the pop filter to be about 2 to 3 inches away from the microphone, and you should be another 2 to 3 inches away from the filter.
-This “air gap” is crucial because it allows the blast of air from your mouth to dissipate before it ever touches the microphone’s capsule.
-If the filter is touching the mic, it won’t be nearly as effective at stopping the pop.
+Ideally, you should place the pop filter about 2 to 3 inches away from the Blue Yeti’s grille, and then position yourself another 2 to 4 inches away from the filter.
+This creates enough space for the air blasts to dissipate before they hit the mic.
+If the filter is touching the microphone, it won’t be able to effectively disperse the energy of the air, defeating much of its purpose.

 Final Verdict